Skip to content

 Memory System (memory.py)

-• ChromaDB-backed vector memory for agent learning
+• pgvector-backed vector memory for agent learning

 • Stores past trading scenarios, recommendations, and outcomes